CalculatedContent/WeightWatcher/README.md

 </details>

-#### Popular Popdcasts and Blogs

 <details>
 <summary>
-WeightWatcher has also been featured on many popular podcasts
+WeightWatcher has also been featured at local meetups and many popular podcasts
 </summary>

+#### Popular Popdcasts and Blogs

 - [This Week in ML](https://twimlai.com/meetups/implicit-self-regularization-in-deep-neural-networks/)

 - [Data Science at Home Podcast](https://podcast.datascienceathome.com/e/episode-70-validate-neural-networks-without-data-with-dr-charles-martin/)